Sexist Ads in WW2 – 1940s Women

-During the Second World War women were actively recruited to do their part in the forces just as they had done in the last war.
-Subsequently there were thousands of inspiring positive images of women seen the world over.
+During World War Two, women were actively recruited to do their part in the forces just as they had done in the last war.
+Subsequently there were thousands of inspiring positive images of women seen the world over.v

 While this is remembered and celebrated as a step forward in recognition of equal status, there were many unfortunate misogynous exceptions like the proliferation of pulp style art in advertising, warning that ‘careless talk costs lives‘ or ‘loose lips sink ships’ which though not always, invariably depicted ‘women’ as the main culprit.